SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_presolverFiles.md

 - **outlet.vtp**, vtp file containing the meshed outlet surface.
 - **wall.vtp**, vtp file containing the meshed wall surface.

-The files for Example 1 can be found [here](documentation/flowsolver/files/cylinder_example.tar.gz).
+The files for Example 1 can be found [here](documentation/flowsolver/files/examples.zip).
 Create an empty folder on your hard drive to unzip the content of the archive.
 The following files are contained:

-**HINT** - It is advisable that you place all your simulation files in a folder called _cylinder_. **SimVascular** will use this folder name as the default when creating new files.
+**HINT** - It is advisable that you set the project folder as _cylinder_. **SimVascular** will use this folder name as the default when creating new files.
 Using a meaningful folder name will make sure that your model files are named consistently.
 Also store the files containing the inlet flow rates in a folder called _flow-files_.
 Your problem may have more that one inflow wave form file.
 In this case, we only have a single flow file (called inflow.flow).

 The format of the **steady.flow** file is as follows: